-All Yard House Outbuilding
+All Yard House Cottage Court

-Industrial Building
+Outbuilding Industrial Building

-- 2. Building Frontage Types.
-Building Frontage Types are applied in certain Redevelopment Zoning Districts.
-The following frontage types as descried further in Figure 12-7.01-12-7.06 may be incorporated or modified for use in Redevelopment Zoning Districts:
+- 2. Frontage Types.
+Building Frontage Types are required in certain Redevelopment Zoning Districts.
+The following frontage types as described further in Figures 12-7.01-12-7.06 may be incorporated or modified for use in Redevelopment Zoning Districts:

 - a.
-A storefront frontage
+A Storefront frontage

 - b.
-An arcade or gallery frontage
+An Arcade or gallery frontage

 - c.
-A bracketed balcony frontage
+A Bracketed Balcony frontage

 - d.
-A porch frontage
+A Porch frontage

 - e.
-A stoop frontage
+A Stoop frontage

 - f.
-A forecourt frontage
+A Forecourt frontage